 +PRO: Taiwan's National Health Insurance

-Healthcare in Taiwan is excellent, free and accessible, and if working or studying here one is eligible for it.
+Public healthcare in Taiwan is excellent, heavily-subsidised and accessible, and if working or studying here one is eligible for it.

 - CON: National Health Insurance in Taiwan is concerned with survival and treatment and not quality of life